yezz123/authx/docs/get-started/basic-usage.md

 # Basic Usage

-The core concept of Authx relies on generating access tokens and protecting routes.
-The following examples demonstrate how to use Authx to quickly integrate those systems within your FastAPI application.
+The core concept of AuthX relies on generating access tokens and protecting routes.
+The following examples demonstrate how to use AuthX to quickly integrate these systems within your FastAPI application.

 ```py
 from fastapi import FastAPI, Depends, HTTPException